“Wa-Shokuiku is a unique food education program In which American students will learn about Japanese food and food ways through hands-on activities. "

 Wa-Shokuiku and Common Core Standards

-Classroom teachers do not have added work as Wa-Shokuiku integrates cultural learning, academic learning, nutrition, cooking, and eating healthful foods.
+Classroom teachers do not have added work as Wa-Sho integrates cultural learning, academic learning, nutrition, cooking, and eating healthful foods.
 Wa-Shokuiku instructors teach the classes after preliminary planning with teachers and education officers to align lessons with specific standards.
-Our nutrition and health education is supported by the American Cancer Society, the American Diabetes Association, and the American Heart Association.
+Wa-Sho is additionally aligned with nutrition and health education standards recommended by the American Cancer Society, the American Diabetes Association, and the American Heart Association.